Written By: Brad Campbell | April 20, 2025

-In the security industry, threat assessments are usually the first step before taking actions to implement new security technologies and practices.
+In the security industry, threat assessments are usually the first step required before taking action to implement new security technologies and practices.

-Schools face many of the same threats as other types of commercial facilities, including vandalism, forced entry, burglary, and storm damage, which are all things that school threat assessments take into account.
+Schools face many of the same threats as other types of commercial facilities, including vandalism, forced entry, and burglary, which are all things that threat assessment in schools takes into account.

 However, when we talk about major school safety and security threats, the one at the top of the list is an active threat scenario.